 When you sweat more than usual, your glands can become overwhelmed.
 The sweat ducts may become blocked, trapping the sweat deep underneath your skin.
-Or the sweat may leak through layers of your skin close to the top layer and become trapped there.
+The sweat may also leak through layers of your skin close to the epidermis, or top layer, and become trapped there.

 Children, especially infants, are especially vulnerable to prickly heat.
-Their sweat glands aren’t yet fully developed.
-Their skin isn’t used to rapidly changing temperatures.
+Their sweat glands aren’t yet fully developed, and their skin isn’t used to rapidly changing temperatures.

-Infants tend to experience prickly heat on their face and on the folds of their skin around the neck and groin.
+Infants tend to experience prickly heat on their face and in the folds of their skin around the neck and groin.

-Like most baby rashes, heat rash is usually harmless and will go away on its own.
-Your baby might act cranky and be difficult to soothe while they’re experiencing the itchy sensation of prickly heat.
+Like most baby rashes, prickly heat is usually harmless and will go away on its own.
+Your baby might act cranky and be difficult to soothe while they’re experiencing the itchy sensation of heat rash.

 If you notice a small patch of tiny red blisters beneath your child’s skin, evaluate their surroundings.
 Are they wearing too many layers?
 Is their clothing appropriate for the temperature?

 Is your baby acting restless, and does their urine indicate they could be dehydrated?
 A cool bath will provide relief for your child in most situations.
 Keep their skin dry when it’s not bath time.
 Avoid oil-based products, as they could clog the pores further.